Countable set: Definition

-A set is uncountable if it is not countable, i.e. its cardinality is greater than $\aleph_0$.
+A set is uncountable if it is not countable, i.e. its cardinality is strictly greater than $\aleph_0$.
+That is, there is an injection from $\N$ to $S$, but no injection from $S$ to $\N$.
+In models where the axiom of choice fails, there might also be sets which are incomparable to $\N$, the so-called Dedekind finite infinite sets.

 History

 In 1874, in his first set theory article, Cantor proved that the set of real numbers is uncountable, thus showing that not all infinite sets are countable.
 In 1878, he used one-to-one correspondences to define and compare cardinalities.
 In 1883, he extended the natural numbers with his infinite ordinals, and used sets of ordinals to produce an infinity of sets having different infinite cardinalities.

 Introduction

 A set is a collection of elements, and may be described in many ways.
 One way is simply to list all of its elements; for example, the set consisting of the integers 3, 4, and 5 may be denoted $\{3, 4, 5\}$, called roster form.
 This is only effective for small sets, however; for larger sets, this would be time-consuming and error-prone.
-Instead of listing every single element, sometimes an ellipsis ("...") is used to represent many elements between the starting element and the end element in a set, if the writer believes that the reader can easily guess what ... represents; for example, $\{1, 2, 3, \dots, 100\}$ presumably denotes the set of integers from 1 to 100.
+Instead of listing every single element, sometimes an ellipsis ("...") is used to represent many elements between the starting element and the end element in a set, if the writer believes that the reader can easily guess what "..." represents; for example, $\{1, 2, 3, \dots, 100\}$ presumably denotes the set of integers from 1 to 100.
 Even in this case, however, it is still possible to list all the elements, because the number of elements in the set is finite.
 If we number the elements of the set 1, 2, and so on, up to $n$, this gives us the usual definition of "sets of size $n$".